 What Has Changed — Self-Attestation

-The biggest impact to companies that must comply with NIST 800-171 is that with the release of CMMC, there is no longer an option for self-attestation.
+The biggest difference between NIST 800-171 and CMMC is that with CMMC, there is no option for self-attestation.

-The DoD is planning to migrate to the new CMMC framework and this framework will require all companies seeking NIST 800-171 compliance to work with an accredited and independent third-party organization.
+The DoD is transitioning to the new CMMC framework and this framework will require all companies seeking compliance to work with an accredited and independent third-party organization called a C3PAO.

-Even though the method for providing evidence of compliance with the NIST 800-171 mandate has changed, any work you have done on supporting documents, such as a System Security Plan (SSP) and Plan of Action with Milestones (POA&M), has not been in vain.
+Although the method for providing evidence of compliance has changed with CMMC, any work you have done on supporting documents, such as a System Security Plan (SSP) and Plan of Action with Milestones (POA&M), has not been in vain.
 These documents will still be of use to you on the road to compliance.

-If you have questions about your NIST 800-171 compliance, contact Corserva, we can help.
+If you have questions about your NIST 800-171 compliance, and how CMMC impacts you, contact Corserva, we can help.

-Corserva offers an easy process to validate your NIST compliance and stop putting your DoD contracts at risk.
-Request a quote for Corserva's NIST assessment services.
+Corserva offers an easy process for compliance.
+Stop putting your DoD contracts at risk.
+Request a quote today.